Cambysses/MyAnimeListEnglishTitles/README.md

 # MyAnimeList English Titles
-Adds English title (if it exsts) the "Top Anime" page on MyAnimeList.
-Currently does not work for any other pages such as "Top Manga".
+Adds English title (if it exsts) the "Top Anime" and "Top Manga" pages on MyAnimeList.